BlueManedHawk/Ex-Nihilo/docs/Problems/CRASHES.md

 - 5: Failed to initialize SDL\_ttf
 - 6: Failed to create the window
 - 7: Failed to create the renderer
+- 8: Failed to get important image
+- 9: Failed to load font
 - Other values aren't used.

 ### Crash Class 3:  Invalid Circumstances